 If chronic back pain didn’t end Mike Bossy’s career, then one could only imagine how many more goals and assists the right-winger might have compiled.
 Bossy had nine consecutive seasons where he scored 50 or more goals and could have provided Wayne Gretzky with some significant competition if his back had held up.

 During his ten seasons with the Islanders, Bossy recorded 100 or more points on seven separate occasions and always carried his offensive play over into the postseason.
 Over the course of the Isles’ four Stanley Cup victories, Bossy managed to amass 111 postseason points (61 Goals, 50 Assists) and was arguably one of the main reasons for the Isles’ continued regular and postseason success.
 Even though Bossy never won the Art Ross and Hart Trophies, the winger’s 1,126 career points and multiple accolades and accomplishments would make Islanders fans of any age appreciative of what the forward did for the franchise.

-Not only did Potvin draw the ire of Rangers fans over his illustrious career, he drew just as much respect from around the league for being a physical, hard working, and offensively talented player that could help his team on both ends of the ice.
-Although injuries wound up hindering Potvin’s production during the later portion of his career, the longtime Islanders captain should be revered as one of the greatest defensemen to ever play the game of hockey.
+Not only did Potvin draw the ire of Rangers fans over his illustrious career, but he also drew just as much respect from around the league for being a physical, hard-working, and offensively talented player that could help his team on both ends of the ice.
+Although injuries wound up hindering Potvin’s production during the latter portion of his career, the longtime Islanders captain should be revered as one of the greatest defensemen to ever play the game of hockey.

 Architecture & Coaching